enedil/lacinka/README.md

 # lacinka

 Belarusian Latin keyboard layout for Windows and Mac.
-The layout is based on the Belarusian (Latin) keyboard available in various Linux distributions.
+The layout is based on the US-english with the adiotion of the belarusian and polish letters enabling a user to type in 3 languages without switching the layout.
+It is suppoised to replace the english layout in your system.

 ## Layout preview